codebam/seanbehan.ca-hugo/content/posts/flatpak-mesa.md

 FLATPAK_GL_DRIVERS=mesa-git flatpak run com.valvesoftware.Steam
 ```

-You can also put `FLATPAK_GL_DRIVERS=mesa-git` into your `.bashrc` or `.profile` to use Mesa git for all Flatpak applications.
+You can also export `FLATPAK_GL_DRIVERS=mesa-git` in your `.bashrc` or `.profile` to use Mesa git for all Flatpak applications.
 This may cause issues though, and I'd personally advise you only use it when it's needed.